Carrying the Heart of God

 He who believes in Me, as the Scripture has said, out of his heart will flow rivers of living water.”

-The word “heart” that Jesus used (Greek: koilia) literally means “womb” and is, in fact, translated this way in Matthew 19:12 and Luke 1:15.
+The word “heart” that Jesus used (Greek: koilia) literally means “womb” and is, in fact, translated this way in Luke 1:15, for example.
 Thus, we are the “womb of God” and as we allow His Spirit to impregnate us (travail), He brings His purposes to birth.

 In interceding to end the drought in Israel, it is well-known that Elijah sent his poor servant to scale the mountain seven times to scan the horizon for the appearance of rain.
 What is not so well-known is that Elijah adopted the posture of a pregnant Hebrew woman in the act of childbirth in his intercession (1 Kings 18:42).
-While posture in prayer is not a critical aspect of prayer, and certainly one does not have to simulate any “pregnancy postures”, Elijah’s prophetic act does reveal to us the intensity of the spiritual activity involved in intercessory prayer.
+While posture is not a critical aspect of prayer, and one certainly does not need to simulate any “pregnancy postures”, Elijah’s prophetic act does reveal to us the intensity of the spiritual activity involved in intercessory prayer.

 Through the prophet Isaiah, God declared,